charles-kelberg/color-prediction-v3/README.md

-this are some of my clients  profit by using my new version
+this is one of my client's  profit by using my new version
 ------------------